symfony/symfony-docs/testing.rst

     it again.
 Another solution is to remove the project's ``symfony.lock`` file and run ``composer install`` to force the execution of all Symfony Flex recipes.

-Each test - whether it's a unit test or a functional test - is a PHP class that should live in the ``tests/`` directory of your application.
+Each test is a PHP class that should live in the ``tests/`` directory of your application.
 If you follow this rule, then you can run all of your application's tests with the same command as before.

 PHPUnit is configured by the ``phpunit.xml.dist`` file in the root of your Symfony application.